polyipseity/information/special/academia/HKUST/ENGG 1400/index.md

 ## week 12 tutorial

 - datetime: 2024-11-21T10:30:00+08:00/2024-11-21T12:20:00+08:00
+- activity 1: odyssey sharing ::@:: Share your odysseys with your group in groups of 3.
+Listen without judgement and be curious.
 - prototype ::@:: To bring ideas to life with little cost.
   - prototype / advantages ::@:: engage others with your ideas, expose assumptions, reduce risk, sneak up on your future!
   - prototype / characteristics ::@:: cheap, easy, quick, so that you can learn about something for little cost
   - prototype / methods ::@:: You can talk to others on your ideas.
 Get to know _their stories_, which may change your life. <p> You can also experience your prototype.
 Get a feeling and a sense before investing more time and resources on your ideas.
-- activity 1: prototyping odysseys ::@:: Choose 1 to 2 parts of your odysseys that you are curious about and explore further.
+- activity 2: prototyping odysseys ::@:: Choose 1 to 2 parts of your odysseys that you are curious about and explore further.
-  - activity 1: prototyping odysseys / framing ::@:: Remember to _frame_ your questions well: Start with "How might I prototype...?".
+  - activity 2: prototyping odysseys / framing ::@:: Remember to _frame_ your questions well: Start with "How might I prototype...?".
 Don't prototype _deciding_.
 Don't mix multiple questions.
 Don't ask questions with binary answers.
-  - activity 1: prototyping odysseys / action ::@:: What is one tiny step, a prototype conversation or experience, you could run in the next 2 weeks for little to no money to explore that curiosity? <p> In the next two weeks, I will...
+  - activity 2: prototyping odysseys / action ::@:: What is one tiny step, a prototype conversation or experience, you could run in the next 2 weeks for little to no money to explore that curiosity? <p> In the next two weeks, I will...
-  - activity 1: prototyping odysseys / feedback ::@:: Ask your peers for feedback on your prototype! <p> Feedback can be: I like (what worked?), I wish (what could change?), I wonder (new ideas?, questions?).
+  - activity 2: prototyping odysseys / feedback ::@:: Ask your peers for feedback on your prototype! <p> Feedback can be: I like (what worked?), I wish (what could change?), I wonder (new ideas?, questions?).
 - storytelling ::@:: Tell stories.
   - storytelling / why ::@:: appeal to human emotion to motivate change, connect the dots for yourself for meaning and purpose, connect with others, create new opportunities
 - assignments